Munich in the resistance

 Description:

-Long before Munich was awarded the so-called honorary title of "Capital of the Movement," forward-thinking people in Munich had recognized the danger of National Socialism and courageously opposed the new movement.
-Thus, we owe the thwarting of the Hitler Putsch of 1923 to a Bavarian politician, whom I would like to introduce to you on our walk.
-The journalist Fritz Gerlich also anticipated the disenfranchisement of broad sections of the population, something he fought against early on in his magazine "Der gerade Weg."
+Long before Munich was awarded the so-called "honorary title" of "Capital of the Movement," far-sighted people in Munich had recognized the danger of National Socialism and courageously opposed the new movement.
+We owe the thwarting of Hitler's Putsch of 1923 in part to a Bavarian politician whom I would like to introduce to you on our walk.
+The journalist Fritz Gerlich also foresaw the disenfranchisement of broad segments of the population, which he fought against early on in his magazine "Der gerade Weg" (The Straight Path).
 As early as 1934, he was deported to the Dachau concentration camp, where he was executed for his resistance.

 Artists and writers also fought the Nazi regime in their own unique ways; the best place to talk about this is at the Haus der Kunst, opened in 1938 as the "House of German Art," or at the State Library.
 Right next door today we find the Walter Klingenbeck Way, which commemorates the fate of a courageous and, unfortunately, reckless youth, a subject that students in particular enjoy exploring.